Changing perspectives for efficient, intelligence-led border control

 Data privacy is of the utmost importance, especially when it comes to what is most intrinsic to us: our biometrics.
 Many countries are shaping legislation to protect personal data, and organizations have access to passenger data on an authorized, need-to-know basis only.
 When stored in a database, biometric data must be erased as soon as the flight departs or, in some cases, upon completion of the return flight.
 Passengers can be quickly identified at every step of their journey, while being confident that their privacy is respected.
 Most importantly, passengers have a choice: they may share their biometric data and send it to a centralized database or keep the data in their possession—on a smartphone, for example.

 … and it’s located in Singapore!
 The Singapore Changi Airport has been ranked as the world’s best airport by travelers for several years.
-Combining state of-the-art facial and fingerprint recognition technologies, the airport achieved many world-firsts—such as the first terminal-wide implementation of an automated boarding solution in 2017 at Terminal 4.
-More recent deployments in Terminal 1 and 2 combine biometric data capture and automated immigration clearance process.
+Harnessing state of-the-art multimodal biometric recognition technologies, the airport has achieved many world-firsts—such as the first terminal-wide implementation of an automated boarding solution in 2017 at Terminal 4.
+More recent deployments in Terminal 1, 2 and 3 combine biometric data capture with automated immigration clearance processes.
 Biometric technology is used to eliminate the need for manual identity verification at various stages of the passenger journey.
 It helps increase passenger throughput without compromising on security, delivering a safer, flexible and more efficient passenger processing experience.